Gfans/UnifiedParticleFrameworkCUDA/README.md

 Development Environment：

-Windows 7 & Visual C++ 2010 & CUDA Toolkit v7.0 (The default CUDA toolkit installation location is C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0)
+Windows 7 & Visual C++ 2010 & CUDA Toolkit v7.0 (The default CUDA toolkit installation location is C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0) & Intel 3770(CPU) & GTX 780(GPU)

 Coding style:

 Coding style for this project generally follows the Google C++ Style Guide

+Note:

+I use GTX 780 for testing.
+Since It has compute capability 3.5, I set code generation as compute_35 & sm_35.
+Also, the header file "sm_35_atomic_functions.h" has been included in particlues_kernel.cuh.
+You might need to slightly change these settings if you use different GPU with earlier compute capability.
+But any devices from Fermi to maxwell would work with the code.